Our Technology

 How our test works

-In addition to testing for aneuploidy, our testing involves sequencing 99% of the 3 billion base pairs in each embryo’s genome with the same high clinical standards used for genetic disease testing.
+Our testing doesn’t just check for aneuploidy.
+It sequences 99% of the 3 billion base pairs in each embryo’s genome, applying the same high clinical standards used in genetic disease testing.

 This improves accuracy to reach clinical levels of variant detection and also enhances our ability to identify euploid embryos, minimizing confusion over “mosaic” and “complex” results.